exercism/ruby/README.md

 Please submit changes to a single problem per pull request unless you're submitting a general change across many of the problems (e.g. formatting).

+You can run (some) of the same checks that we run by running the following tool in your terminal:

+    bin/local-status-check

+If you would like to have these run right before you push your commits, you can activate the hook by running this tool in your terminal:

+    bin/setup-git-hoooks

 Thank you so much for contributing! :sparkles:

 ### Style Guide